kaz-utashiro/greple/README.md

     Blank line and the line starting with sharp (#) character is ignored.
     Two slashes (//) and following string are taken as a comment and removed with preceding spaces.
+If the character at the end of the line is a backslash, the backslash is removed and concatenated with the next line.

     In more detail, each of these patterns are evaluated under `(?^m)` flags.
 This is a situation where only the `m` (Multiline) flag is enabled in the default environment.
 So if you enable some flags in a pattern, they are only valid within itself.

     If multiple files are specified, a separate group pattern is generated